johnkueh/mishwong/static/content/treasure-hunt.md

 ## Challenges

-Creating a treasure hunt game that was fun but also delivered learnings that were easy to understand.
+Creating a treasure hunt game that was fun and  but also delivered learnings that were easy to understand.

+## Solution

+Kids would pick a field that want to become an expert in (ie. entomology or marine biology).
+They then find treasures using a hot-cold indicator (with the help of bluetooth powered beacons) as they embark on a treasure hunt.
+Once a treasure is found, they would answer a question correctly to collect the treasure.
+When all treasures in that set are collected, they will become an expert in that field.